 - Organizational Research Methods

-- Defend your Dissertation: To complete your dissertation, you’ll need to choose a topic, develop a research proposal, gather data, and write a dissertation.
-You will then need to defend the dissertation in front of a committee.
+- Defend Your Dissertation: Before you can graduate, you will need to defend your dissertation in front of a committee.
 The committee will usually consist of three to five members, including a chairperson.
 The committee will ask you questions about your research and dissertation.
 You may also have to answer questions from an audience.

 What Can You Do with a Doctorate in Supply Chain Management and Logistics?

-- Professor or Lecturer: A doctorate program in SCM/L can prepare you for a career in academia, teaching undergraduate and graduate students about the research and management of supply chains.
+- University Professor or Lecturer: Many Ph.D. in SCM/L programs are explicitly designed to prepare you for a career in academia.
+Upon graduation, you’ll be qualified to teach undergraduate and graduate students about the research and management of supply chains.
+Look for Ph.D. programs that include teaching assistantships, opportunities to submit academic papers to journals, and conference presentations.